cilium/cilium/Documentation/bpf.rst

 9. **Use of BPF inline assembly possible.**

-  LLVM also allows to use inline assembly for BPF for the rare cases where it might be needed.
+  LLVM 6.0 or later allows use of inline assembly for BPF for the rare cases where it might be needed.
 The following (nonsense) toy example shows a 64 bit atomic add.
 Due to lack of documentation, LLVM source code in ``lib/Target/BPF/BPFInstrInfo.td`` as well as ``test/CodeGen/BPF/`` might be helpful for providing some additional